Common raven: Feeding

 Common ravens are omnivorous and highly opportunistic: their diet may vary widely with location, season and serendipity.
 For example, those foraging on tundra on the Arctic North Slope of Alaska obtained about half their energy needs from predation, mainly of microtine rodents, and half by scavenging, mainly of caribou and ptarmigan carcasses.

 In some places they are mainly scavengers, feeding on carrion as well as the associated maggots and carrion beetles.
-With large-bodied carrion, which they are not equipped to tear through as well as birds such as hook-billed vultures, they must wait for the prey to be torn open by another predator or flayed by other means.
+With large-bodied carrion, which they are not equipped to tear through as well as birds such as the much larger and hook-billed vultures, they must wait for the prey to be torn open by another predator or flayed by other means.
 They are also known to eat the afterbirth of ewes and other large mammals.
 Plant food includes cereal grains, acorns, buds, berries and fruit.
 They prey on small invertebrates, amphibians, reptiles, small mammals and birds.
-Ravens may also consume the undigested portions of animal feces, and human food waste.
+Ravens may also consume the undigested portions of animal faeces, and human food waste.
 They store surplus food items, especially those containing fat, and will learn to hide such food out of the sight of other common ravens.
 Ravens also raid the food caches of other species, such as the Arctic fox.
-They sometimes associate with another canine, the grey wolf, as a kleptoparasite, following to scavenge wolf-kills in winter.
+They often associate with another canine, the wolf, as a kleptoparasite, following to scavenge wolf-kills in winter, but also co-operatively, having been observed to lead hunting wolf packs to potential prey that only the ravens can see from the air.
 Ravens are regular predators at bird nests, brazenly picking off eggs, nestlings and sometimes adult birds when they spot an opportunity.
 They are considered perhaps the primary natural threat to the nesting success of the critically endangered California condor, since they readily take condor eggs and are very common in the areas where the species is being re-introduced.
 On the other hand, when they defend their own adjacent nests, they may incidentally benefit condors since they chase golden eagles out of the area that may otherwise prey upon larger nestling and fledging condors.
-Condors, despite their large size, do not seem to have well developed nest defenses.
+Although condors recognise ravens as threats and will chase them away, their usual nest sites are poorly concealed from ravens; the reason is unknown, but it may be due to the condor's lower aerial manoeuvrability, or a holdover from times when condor populations were denser, nest sites more limiting, and ravens less abundant.